top of page

 Ph.D.
 Student

-Current Research Activities: My current research focuses on breeding Begonias.
-I'm developing a new cultivar that can withstand high temperatures and is less invasive due to its male sterility.
-To achieve this, I'm combining traditional breeding methods with modern techniques.
-It's a challenging but exciting project that could lead to a more resilient and controlled Begonia variety.
+Wisnu's current research focuses on breeding Begonias.
+He is developing a new cultivar that can withstand high temperatures and is less invasive due to its male sterility.
+To achieve this, Wisnu is combining traditional breeding methods with modern techniques.
+His is a hiking enthusiast who loves exploring trails and soaking in the beauty of nature.
+From blooming flowers to homegrown veggies, his garden is his sanctuary, and he is passionate about cultivating a variety of plants, especially Begonia.

 Yeyen Novitasari